griffithlab/pmbio.org/_posts/0004-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 * How many variants were processed by VEP?
 * What is the most common kind of variant and variant consequence?

+### Next steps

+Note: We will continue exploring the annotated germline variants created above in a later section on [germline variant interpretation](/module-07-clinical/0007/02/01/Germline_Variant_Interpretation/), specifically in a clinical context.

 ### Acknowledgements and citations